rihck/java-11-certification/bookNotes.md

 <a id="c2-identifiers"/></a>
 #### Identifying Identifiers
 * Java has precise rules about identifier names.
 An *identifier is the name* of a `variable`, `method`, `class`, `interface`, or `package`.
-Java has precise rules about identifier names, the rules for variables apply to all of the other types that you are free to name. </br> There are only four rules to remember for legal identifiers:
+Java has precise rules about identifier names, the rules for variables apply to all of the other types that you are free to name.
+* There are only four rules to remember for legal identifiers:
 	+ Identifiers **must begin** with a letter, a $ symbol, or a _ symbol.
 	+ Identifiers **can include** numbers but not start with them.
-	+ Since Java 9, a single underscore _ is **not allowed** as an identifier.
+	+ Since Java 9, a *single* underscore _ is **not allowed** as an identifier.
 	+ You **cannot use** the same name as a Java reserved word.
 A reserved word is special word that Java has held aside so that you are not allowed to use it. </br> **PS:** Java is case sensitive, you can use keywords versions that differ in case.

 	We **won’t need to memorize** the full list of reserved words.
 The exam will only ask you about ones that are commonly used, such as `class` and `for`.</br> (Check the `Table 2.2` on original book to see all reserved words)